-There are also another 58 cameras in St Martins Gate car park alone - even in the lifts - and a similar facility in Crowngate which is operated privately but is linked into ours.
-In fact Worcester city car parks are amongst the safest in the country.
+There are also a number of cameras in St Martins Gate car park - and a similar facility in Crowngate car park which is operated privately but is linked into ours.